 Turkish eggs - cilbir

-- ½ cup Greek yogurt 120ml, or other thick plain yogurt
+- ½ cup Greek yogurt or other thick plain yogurt

 - ½ clove garlic small

-- 1 tsp chopped dill plus a little more to garnish
+- 1 teaspoon chopped dill plus a little more to garnish

-- 1 tbsp butter 15g, or a little more, to taste
+- 1 tablespoon butter or a little more, to taste

-- ½ tsp Aleppo pepper or smoked paprika for non-spicy version
+- ½ teaspoon Aleppo pepper or smoked paprika for non-spicy version

 - Finely grate the garlic into the yogurt.
 Add the chopped dill, salt and pepper and mix well.
 Pour into a wide bowl and create a slight well in the middle of the middle of the mixture.
 Set aside.
 Prepare a wide pot with boiling water to cook the eggs.